schwab16/AdventurePuzzle/README.md

 TODO LIST Jordan:
 =======
+-code in corners (if we are going to use them)
--new tiles: bomb, cracked, push switch, wind, arrow pusher, spring, slip -improve collisions (on final chaser)
+-new tiles: push switch, wind, arrow pusher, spring, slip
+-revise: bomb (smoke is 5x5)
+-improve collisions (on final chaser)
 -animate chasers (jumps, face both ways, finishing, death) -animate bg objects (possibly)